emmett-framework/emmett/docs/orm/advanced.md

 you will find the `created_at` and `updated_at` fields on these tables and the default and update values set for them.

 As you can see, the `Post` model has its own `default_values` dictionary that defines the default value for the `status` field, but the resulting dictionary will contains also the values of the `TimeStampModel` dictionary.
-This behavior is injected by weppy and is intended to avoid you the pain of rewriting the whole dictionaries when extending models.
+This behavior is injected by Emmett and is intended to avoid you the pain of rewriting the whole dictionaries when extending models.

 You can obviosly override a value from the super model, in fact if you write something like this in the `Post` model: